alosiuse/documentation/content/applications/finance/accounting/taxation/taxes/fiscal_positions.rst

 ==========================================

 Default taxes and accounts are set on products and customers to create new transactions on the fly.
-However, you might have to use different taxes and record the transactions on different accounts, according to your customers' and providers' localizations and business types.
+However, different taxes and different accounts for transactions might be necessary, according to customers' and providers' localizations and business types.

-**Fiscal Positions** allow you to create *sets of rules* to automatically adapt the taxes and the accounts used for a transaction.
+**Fiscal Positions** allow to create sets of rules to automatically adapt the taxes and the accounts used for a transaction.

 .. image:: fiscal_positions/fiscal-positions-intra-community.png
    :align: center
    :alt:   Example: Belgian to Intra-Community tax mapping with Fiscal Positions in Odoo Accounting

 They can be applied in various ways:

-- :ref:`automatically applied, based on some rules <fiscal_positions/automatic>`
+- :ref:`Automatically applied <fiscal_positions/automatic>`
-- :ref:`manually applied on a transaction <fiscal_positions/partner>`
+- :ref:`Manually applied <fiscal_positions/partner>`
-- :ref:`assigned to a partner, on its contact form <fiscal_positions/transaction>`
+- :ref:`Assigned to a partner <fiscal_positions/transaction>`

 .. note::
    A few Fiscal Positions are already preconfigured on your database, as part of your :ref:`fiscal